dd32/td-gh-ex/readme.txt

 == Description ==

 Zenzero is a modern and Minimal WordPress Theme with generous white space and large legible fonts, one main column e one sidebar column, unlimited colors and theme options by CrestaProject.com.
+Compatible with Gutengerg.

 == Installation ==